-Our management and administration costs consist principally of salaries and related expenses for employees other than research and development staff, including share-based compensation expenses.
-We expect that our management and administration costs will increase in the future as our business expands and we increase our headcount to support the expected growth in our operating activities.
+Our management and administration costs consist principally of salaries and related expenses for employees other than research and development staff, including employees in finance, legal, human resources, investor relations and business development functions.
+These costs include all salary, salary-related expenses and share-based compensation expenses.
+We expect that our management and administration costs will increase in the future as our business expands and we increase our headcount to support the expected growth in our operating activities and public company requirements.